The Extreme Gardener

 Here’s an overview of the harvest.
 For me, digging up seedling potatoes feels like being a young child on Christmas morning.
 The TPS I used was not hand pollinated, so I didn’t really know what to expect.
 I grew about 8 other non-Shetland potato varieties the year I got the seed ball.
 I was hoping for more Shetland-y spuds, with darker yellow flesh, bigger tubers and red and purple skins.
 Initially when I dug them up, I was a little disappointed not to get more strong yellow flesh.
 I couldn’t really see the flesh colors very well, because I didn’t have time to cut into them, do photos and maybe cook some up.
 I just knicked the skin of one each to get a rough idea, and tucked them away until I could evaluate them better.

-So, finally, here’s what what I got when I properly opened my presents, and I’m not disappointed any more.
+So, finally, here’s what I got when I properly opened my presents, and I’m not disappointed any more.

 Tuber portraits